meghanstovall/monster_shop_1911/README.md

 3. Merchant Employee - this user works for a merchant.
 They can fulfill orders on behalf of their merchant.
 They also have the same permissions as a regular user (adding items to a cart and checking out)

-4. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work
+4. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work!

-## Navigation (Nav Bar)